149th (Northumberland) Brigade: World War I

 Brigadier-General Robert Montgomery Ovens, commanding the 149th Brigade, 50th Division, examining a German Pickelhaube brought in by a tommy of the 1/5th Battalion, Northumberland Fusiliers.
 Toutencourt, October 1916.

 The brigade was mobilized on the outbreak of the war and posted to the Tyne Defences.
 The battalions were given fractional designations (e.g. 1/4th Battalion) with the formation of the 2nd Line battalions in 1914.
 (Note: In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9), which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 2nd Line units performed the home defence role, although in fact most of these were also posted abroad in due course.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line units.)
 In April 1915, the brigade was posted to France and on 14 May was redesignated as 149th (Northumberland) Brigade (the division became 50th (Northumbrian) Division).

 The brigade served with the 50th Division on the Western Front for the rest of the war.
 In 1915, it took part in the Second Battle of Ypres and the Battle of the Somme in 1916.
 In 1917, it took part in the Battle of Arras and the Third Battle of Ypres.
 As a result of the losses suffered in the Ludendorf Offensive (First Battle of the Somme and Battle of the Lys), the brigade had to be comprehensively reorganized.
 On 15 July 1918, the Northumberland Fusiliers battalions were reduced to cadre and transferred to Lines of Communication duties; they were replaced by two battalions from Salonika (3rd Royal Fusiliers ex 85th Brigade, 28th Division and 13th Black Watch ex 81st Brigade, 27th Division) and another (2nd Royal Dublin Fusiliers) that had been in France since August 1914.
 Thereafter, it took part in the Battles of the Hindenburg Line and the Final Advance in Picardy.

-Order of battle
+Units 1914 - July 1918

 The brigade commanded the following units during the war: